stanlylau/scrsg16/README.md

-# scrla16
+# SCRSG16
-SCRLA16

-Versión inicial del sitio base para el Scrum Coach Retreat Latam 2016 Que éste año se realizará en Cartagena Colombia.
+Website for Scrum Coaching Retreat Singapore 2016.
+This is forked from https://github.com/luismulato/scrla16.